 At NYSI, the spine doctors have decades of experience treating complex spine disorders and are industry leaders.
 Our institution is lead by our medical director, Alexandre B. de Moura, M.D.
 FAAOS.

-The doctor may perform a series of imaging tests to confirm you have spinal stenosis.
-This can be a simple X-ray, but also other screening services such as MRIs and CT Scans.
-Visit your New York Spine Spine Specialists for imaging services diagnosis and proper treatment options.
+If you are suspected for having Spinal Stenosis, you can be referred for a series of imaging tests to confirm a diagnosis.
+This can be a simple X-ray, but also other screening services such as MRIs and CT Scans may also be used.*

-There are a multitude of ways to treat your spinal stenosis.
-Physical therapy exercises such as back stretching can help you build your strength back to normal so you experience less pain throughout the day.* You may also be able to treat it with with pain relievers (over-the-counter or prescribed), given steroid injections, or a decompression procedure to remove a portion of a thickened ligament from your back.
+There are a number of different ways to treat your spinal stenosis.
+For a more conservative approach, physical therapy exercises like back stretching can help you build your strength back to normal so you experience less pain throughout the day.
+You may also be able to treat it with with pain relievers (over-the-counter or prescribed), given steroid injections, or a decompression procedure to remove a portion of a thickened ligament from your back.*

 *The effectiveness of diagnosis and treatment will vary by patient and condition.
 New York Spine Institute does not guarantee certain results.